ataberk320/AutumnOS-SDK-Tools/README.md

 # **AutumnOS-SDK**
-SDK/Platform app or package development environment for AutumnOS
+SDK/Platform, App and package development environment tools for AutumnOS

 * autumn-cnv -> To convert binary archives to AutumnOS compatible archives.